jerrytuw/TinyMqttSecure/README.md

 Based on TinyMqtt https://github.com/hsaturn/TinyMqtt and ESP32_HTTPS_Server https://github.com/fhessel/esp32_https_server libraries.

 Just for my application needs I modified TinyMqtt code and combined it with (currently) slightly adapted HTTPSServer and HTTPSConnection codes in the ESP32_HTTPS_Server library to make use of HTTPSConnection instead of WiFiClient on the transport level.
-Would need some code beautifying...
+It works, but would need some code beautifying...

 Files in ESP32_HTTPS_Server directory replace original library files.